-Different chicken enthusiasts will have different opinions on what breed stands out as the best among the rest.
+Different chicken enthusiasts will have different opinions on what breed stands out as the best above the rest.
 Honestly, we cannot tell you what is the best chicken breed either.
-However, our chicken for today is undoubtedly one of the bests.
+However, our chicken for today is undoubtedly one of the best.
 Let us meet the Langshan chicken.

 The Langshan has almost all the good qualities you would be looking for in a chicken.
 Whether you are looking for a beautiful bird, a barnyard buddy, or an overall productive bird, the Langshan is undoubtedly an option you would want to consider.

 7.5 - 9.5 lbs

 That is just the tip of the iceberg!
 Let us go ahead and get to know the elegant Langshan chicken.

 Can you guess where the Langshan chickens came from?

 As their name suggests, they came from China.
 More specifically, around the Langshan area from which they got their name.
 They are one of the oldest breeds still here, and they have been around since the 19th century.

 They first stepped onto British soil through Major F.T.
 Croad.
 However, it was his niece, A. C. Croad, who mainly established the birds.
 The latter even wrote a book for the Langshangs entitled The Langshan Fowl: Its History and Characteristics, with Some Comments on Its Early Opponents.